St. Anger

-Recording
+Recording and musical style

-After the departure of Jason Newsted (left) in 2001, Robert Trujillo (right) became Metallica's new bassist in February 2003 and toured with the band in support of St. Anger.
+After the departure of Jason Newsted (left) in 2001, Robert Trujillo became Metallica's new bassist in February 2003 and toured with the band in support of St. Anger.

 Metallica rented an old United States Army barracks on the Presidio of San Francisco, and converted it into a makeshift studio in January 2001.

-As plans were being made to enter the studio to write and record its first album in nearly five years, the band postponed the recording because of the departure of bassist Jason Newsted on January 17, 2001, with Newsted stating his departure was due to "private and personal reasons and the physical damage I have done to myself over the years while playing the music that I love".
+As plans were being made to begin writing and recording their first album in nearly five years, the band postponed the recording because of bassist Jason Newsted's departure from Metallica on January 17, 2001, with Newsted stating his departure was due to "private and personal reasons and the physical damage I have done to myself over the years while playing the music that I love".
 Due to the difficulty in immediately finding or auditioning for a replacement for Newsted to write and record with so close to the rescheduled sessions, Metallica accepted an offer from Bob Rock to play bass on the album in Newsted's place, and stated they would find an official bass player upon the album's completion.
 In February 2003, as St. Anger was nearing completion, Metallica hired Robert Trujillo as their new bassist.
 He appeared on the footage of studio rehearsals of St. Anger in its entirety, which was included on DVD in the album package.

 In July 2001, recording came to a halt when James Hetfield entered rehab for alcoholism and other undisclosed addictions.
 Hetfield returned to the band in December 2001, but was only allowed to work on the album from noon to 4:00 PM as the band resumed recording on April 12, 2002.
 Due to his personal problems, as well as Metallica's internal struggles, the band hired a personal enhancement coach, Phil Towle.
 This, and the recording of the album, was documented by filmmakers Joe Berlinger and Bruce Sinofsky and released in 2004 as the film Metallica: Some Kind of Monster.
-From May 2002 until April 2003, the album was recorded at a new studio in San Rafael, California, known as "HQ".
+Metallica abandoned their Presidio studio and instead recorded at a new studio in San Rafael, California, known as "HQ", from May 2002 until April 2003.
+15 tracks from the Presidio sessions were ultimately unused.